 Nominated for the Chancellor’s Award for Excellence in the PhD Thesis, University of Melbourne

-I teach into the Palliative and Supportive Care and topic co-ordinate the research topics (Independent inquiry for evidence based practice) and teach into the Capstone topic.
+I teach into the Palliative and Supportive Care and topic co-ordinate the research topics (Independent inquiry for evidence based practice).

-I am also an Academic Integrity Officer for the College of Nursing and Health Sciences and chair the Flinders University Academic INtegrity Officers group.
+I am the Senior Academic Integrity Officer for the College of Nursing and Health Sciences and chair the Flinders University Academic Integrity Officers group.

 My current research explores

 You consent to the use of our cookies if you proceed.